 1040 N. Harlem Ave.

 Loebl, Schlossman and Bennett, 1953

-Completed in 1953 to designs by the prominent Chicago architecture firm of Loebl Schlossman and Bennett, this Modernist temple is home to truly unique works of art.
-Most prominent of these are a set of five two-story stained glass windows in the Gottlieb Community Hall designed in 1967 by artist, cartoonist, and illustrator William Gropper.
-The windows render scenes from Genesis in boldly colorful faceted glass.
+Completed in 1953 to designs by the prominent Chicago architecture firm of Loebl, Schlossman and Bennett, this Modernist temple is home to truly unique works of art.
+Most prominent of these are a set of five two-story stained glass windows in the Gottlieb Community Hall designed in 1967 by artist, cartoonist and illustrator William Gropper.
+The windows render scenes from Genesis in colorful faceted glass.
 The very unusual moving bima, or altar, enables the facility to shift from intimate services to a giant hall capable of holding hundreds.
-The exterior features a remarkable sculpture created by Milton Horn in 1951--possibly the first figurative sculpture installed on a synagogue in over 2,000 years.
+Inside the building, there is an installation of biblically inspired tapestries by local artist Berit Engen.
+The tapestries are scenes depicting the receiving of the Torah and explore both action and feelings surrounding this mysterious event.
+The exterior features a remarkable sculpture created by Milton Horn in 1951—possibly the first figurative sculpture installed on a synagogue in over 2,000 years.